tarwn/lessthandot-hugo/blogs/content/posts/2010-11-22-unit-testing-costs-too-much-too-many-thi.md

   </li>
 </ol>

-For this example we&#8217;re going to cut out most of the clutter and start with this:
+For this example we're going to cut out most of the clutter and start with this:

 ```csharp
 using System;